AGProjects/sylkrtc.js/API.md

 Removes all messages from and to  `uri` from the (local) account object and server.
 If you have other devices online, they will get a `removeConversation` event.

+#### Account.checkIfKeyExists(cb=null)

+Checks if your public key exists on the server.
+The callback will be called with the public key as it is stored on the server.
+Note, it can be null if there is nothing on the server.

 ### Call

 Object representing a audio/video call.
 Signalling is done using SIP underneath.